 R1538a subroutine-spec is subroutine-name or generic-spec

 Constraint: The subroutine-spec shall be generic-spec if the GENERIC prefix appears in the prefix and shall be subroutine-name otherwise.

+Alternative Proposal 1

+Change every generic-spec in R1553a, R1538a, and the two Constraints to generic-name.
+That is, OPERATOR ( defined-operator ), ASSIGNMENT ( = ), or defined-i/o-generic-spec is not allowed as function- or subroutine-spec in function- or subroutine-stmt.

+Note that this is not a functional decline.
+To associate a generic procedure with a generic-spec, the programmer can use a generic interface block, as shown in NOTE 3 and 3.3.

 NOTE 1